Supervised In-Context Fine-Tuning for Generative Sequence Labeling

 \rparagraph{NER} For NER, we choose CoNLL03 \citep{tjong-kim-sang-de-meulder-2003-introduction} dataset.
 We use the version available in \textit{Hugging Face Datasets} \citep{lhoest-etal-2021-datasets}, which follows the IOB2 sequence tagging scheme and provides predefined train, validation, and test splits.

 \rparagraph{ABAM} This task was introduced by \citet{trautmann-2020-aspect} and boils down to the automatic detection and classification of argument aspects in a text.
 For this task, we leverage the Argument Aspect Corpus (AAC) with token-level annotations on four topics.
-We select the \textit{minimum wage (AAC-MW)} topic for experiments, which contains $12$ classes and an additional \textit{Other} class, which was excluded.
+We select the \textit{minimum wage (AAC-MW)} topic for experiments, which contains $12$ classes and an additional \textit{Other} class, which we exclude.
 Data splits were created using the code provided by the dataset authors.\footnote{ {\url{https://github.com/Leibniz-HBI/argument-aspect-corpus-v1/blob/main/classification.py}}} The dataset was converted to IOB2 tags.

 \rparagraph{Slot Labeling} For slot labeling, we utilize the NLU++ dataset \citep{casanueva-etal-2022-nlu} and merge the \textit{banking} and \textit{hotels} domains, counting a total of $17$ classes.
-We create IOB2 tags for this dataset by mapping slot value offsets in the sequences with spaCy \citep{spacy} tokenization The recommended evaluation approach, as suggested by the authors, was to use k-fold cross-validation.
-However, since this approach is resource-intensive in the context of LLM adaptation, we shuffle and randomly split the folds from two domains in a train/validation/test ratio of 70/10/20 to have fixed sets for performance estimation of the trained models.
+We create IOB2 tags for this dataset by mapping slot value offsets in the sequences with spaCy \citep{spacy} tokenization.
+The evaluation approach recommended by the authors was to use k-fold cross-validation.
+However, since this approach is resource-intensive in the context of LLM adaptation, we shuffle and randomly split the original folds into train/validation/test portions in a ratio of 70/10/20, to obtain fixed sets for measuring models' performance.

-\rparagraph{SRL} For SRL, we use the OntoNotes v5.0 dataset with the English v12 subset \citep{pradhan-etal-2013-towards}.
-Compared to the other datasets presented, this one stands out as the largest in terms of data.
-We use predefined train, validation, and test splits.
-However, due to the large size of the training set, we sampled instances from the training and validation sets to facilitate experiments with multiple models.
-The test set was first filtered by excluding examples with labels that were filtered from the training and validation sets, and then subsampled.
+\rparagraph{SRL} We use the OntoNotes v5.0 dataset with the English v12 subset \citep{pradhan-etal-2013-towards}.
+Compared to the other datasets presented, this one stands out as the largest.
+We use predefined train, validation, and test portions.
+However, due to the large size of the original dataset, we downsampled both the training and validation sets to make experiments with multiple models computationally feasible.
+The test set was then adjusted to exclude examples with labels that were filtered from the training and validation sets, and then also downsampled.
 See \Cref{subsec:srl_processing} for details.